MicrosoftDocs/bot-docs/articles/bot-service-manage-channels.md

 ## Connect a bot to a channel

-The connection steps are different for each channel, see the related article for details.
+The connection steps are different for each channel.
+See the related article in the table below more information.

 > [!div class="mx-tdBreakAll"]
 > |Channel|Description|